vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 .. image:: outlook/outlook-calendar-setting.png
    :align: center
-   :alt: The "Outlook Calendar" setting activated in Odoo.
+   :alt: The "Outlook Calendar" setting activated in Leansoft.

-From the Microsoft Azure portal, under the :guilabel:`Overview` section of the application, copy the :guilabel:`Application (Client) ID`, and paste it into the :guilabel:`Client ID` field in Odoo.
+From the Microsoft Azure portal, under the :guilabel:`Overview` section of the application, copy the :guilabel:`Application (Client) ID`, and paste it into the :guilabel:`Client ID` field in Leansoft.

 .. image:: outlook/client-id.png
    :align: center
    :alt: The "Client ID" in the Microsoft Azure portal.

-In the Microsoft Azure portal, under the :guilabel:`Certificates & secrets` section, copy the :guilabel:`Client Secret Value` and paste it into the :guilabel:`Client Secret` field in Odoo.
+In the Microsoft Azure portal, under the :guilabel:`Certificates & secrets` section, copy the :guilabel:`Client Secret Value` and paste it into the :guilabel:`Client Secret` field in Leansoft.

 .. image:: outlook/client-secret-value.png
    :align: center
-   :alt: The "Client Secret" token to be copied from Microsoft to Odoo.
+   :alt: The "Client Secret" token to be copied from Microsoft to Leansoft.

 Finally, on the Leansoft :menuselection:`Settings --> General Settings` page, click :guilabel:`Save`.